mynah22/Homelab-Guides/firstPFSense.md

                     - .home (yourDomainName.home) - homelab.home
                     - .lan (yourDomainName.lan) - joebob.lan
                     - .private (yourDomainName.private) - testnetwork.private
-                    - .internal (yourDomainName.) - janesnet.internal
+                    - .internal (yourDomainName.internal) - janesnet.internal
             - Primary / Secondary DNS Servers

                 - *note: by default, PFSense will use 127.0.0.1 (ie the loopback IP - use the PFSense server for DNS lookups) first, THEN use the primary / secondary DNS server.
 There is no need to set the primary to 127.0.0.1 - the local DNS server where cached lookups, Host / Domain Overrides & Aliases are kept is always consulted first, THEN the remote DNS servers you define as primary / secondary here.
 DNS Blackhole works because it actually resolves an IP address (that does not respond) - if it did not resolve an IP then it would defer the the DNS servers defined here.*